- Pets and Animals»

 - Day Lilies

 Keeping rabbits out of your garden can be hard, however putting up a simple fence just high enough that they can't jump over is the easiest way to deter rabbits.
-However rabbits are great diggers and my eventually dig under the fence to get to the plants.
-Raising the flower beds higher will also keep them from being able to burrow under and jumping into.
+Rabbits are great diggers however, and my eventually dig under the fence to get to the plants.
+Creating rasied flower beds will also keep them from being able to burrow under.

 If you're like me and are looking for something a little more eye pleasing you can plant the flowers, herbs, or vegetables that rabbits tend not to eat on the outer edges of your garden as a barrier.
 Most rabbits will not venture further in to find tasty plants.

 If you enjoy having the rabbits around and just want them out of your garden you can plant alfalfa and clovers to give them a food source away from your garden.
 Things such as bird feeders and water sources encourage rabbits and other wild animals to come and feed in your yard.
-When placing these in the backyard, plan the placement away from the gardens but close enough that you can still enjoy them.
+When placing these in the backyard, plan the placement away from the gardens, but close enough to the house so that you can still enjoy them.

 There is no sure way of keeping rabbits from destroying everything you plant, however taking small measures like planning what plants you wish to have and where to plant them could save you some hassle later.
-Keeping in mind what animals might like your plants as well as how you can keep them out of your gardens can greatly reduce animal destruction and allow you to freely enjoy your garden without the need of having to replant and re-plan your gardens.
+Keeping in mind what animals might like your plants, as well as how you can keep them out of your gardens can greatly reduce animal destruction and allow you to freely enjoy your garden without the need of having to replant and re-plan your garden beds.